isfegu/musket/CONTRIBUTING.md

 > Info: Add the modules in alphabetical order.

-### 4. Create a Command
+### 4. Create a Shooter

-Create a file with the name of the new destination inside [`commands`](./src/commands/) folder.
+Create a file with the name of the new destination inside [`shooters`](./src/commands/) folder.

-This file must implement a function named `execute` in charge of perform the sending of the URL (and tags if needed) to the destination.
+Add a public unit `struct` with the name of the destination plus de `Shooter` word, for example, `MastodonShooter`.

+Implement the `Destination` trait for the struct that we have just created.
+Add to the `shoot` method all the logic needed to create a destination instance and call the `fire` method.

+> The Shooter is a way to reduce the lines of code of the ['lib.rs`](./src/lib.rs) file.

-Once created, add the new module as a public module in the `commands` module inside the [`mod.rs`](./src/commands/mod.rs) file.
+Once created, add the new crate as a public module in the [`mod.rs`](./src/shooters/mod.rs) file.

 ```rust
 pub mod bluesky;